flipperdevices/flipperzero-firmware/README.md

 - Known Issues:			`FAP Loader`, `Chess` & `Chip8` (No Controls)
 - Assets: Includes New Dolphin Animations: [P0liwhirl (By Panzer00Z)]
 - A few more P0kem0n assets for RFID and iButton by @Panzer00Z
+- Updated IR assets thanks to @Amec0e and @xMasterX

 <table width="100%" border="0" cellspacing="0">
   <tr> <td colspan=2> <h3>This software is for experimental purposes only and is not meant for any illegal activity/purposes.
 We do not condone illegal activity and strongly encourage keeping transmissions to legal/valid uses allowed by law.</h3> </td> </tr>